marvinmoyco/fdtd-code/readme.md

 ##### Notes:
 * Libraries used are header-only type so no need to compile them.
 Just include the directories of the necessary libraries in the makefile before compiling.
-* Migrated the FDTD Code to C++ but still currently using matplotlib for the plotting.
+* Main code uses C++ for generating simulation data but data visualization uses Python 3 (matplotlib/plotly)

 ##### Current Issues:

 ###### FDTD
-1. Sinusoidal source propagate backwards (towards the left).
-Mostly fixed? but small energy is still reflected when TFSF is used (similar to all sources except Gaussian pulse).
+1. Sinusoidal source propagate backwards (towards the left) when using TF/SF.

-2. Numerical dispersion is still present (very evident in Square Wave source).
+###### FDTD-Schwarz Method

-###### Schwarz Method
+1. Sinusoidal source propagate backwards when using TF/SF.
-1. Integration of code underway.
+2. Algorithm limited up to 8 subdomains per simulation only because it causes CPU bottleneck if increased to more than 8 subdomains.
-2. OpenMP integration underway.
+3. Reflections generated in the internal boundary of each subdomain.
+This causes errors in the simulation where some energy is generated out of nowhere.

 #### Libraries Used: